apiato/documentation/docs/features/authentication.md

 ### Refresh Token with proxy for first-party clients {#refresh-token-with-proxy-for-first-party-clients}

-By default, Apiato provide this ready endpoint `http://api.apiato.test/v1/clients/web/admin/refresh` for the Web Admin Dashboard Client  to be used when you need to refresh token for that client.
-You can of course create as many other endpoints as you want for each client.
-See the code of (`app/Containers/Authentication/UI/API/Routes/ProxyRefreshForAdminWebClient.v1.public.php`) and create similar one for each client.
-The most important change will be the `env('CLIENT_WEB_ADMIN_ID')` and `env('CLIENT_WEB_ADMIN_SECRET'),` passed to the `ProxyApiRefreshAction`.
+By default, Apiato provide this endpoint `http://api.apiato.test/v1/clients/web/refresh` for the Web Client to be used when you need to refresh the token for that client.
+You can of course create as many endpoints as you want for each client.
+See the code of `app/Containers/AppSection/Authentication/UI/API/Routes/ProxyRefreshForWebClient.v1.public.php` and create similar ones for each client.
+The most important change will be the `env('CLIENT_WEB_ID')` and `env('CLIENT_WEB_SECRET'),` passed to the `ProxyRefreshForWebClientAction`.

 Those proxy refresh endpoints work in 2 ways.
 Either by passing the `refresh_token` manually to the endpoint.
 Or by passing it with the HttpCookie.
 In both cases the code will work, and the server will reply with a response similar to this: